chris-tng/blog/_posts/2020-08-16-gradient-checkpointing-pytorch.md

         return (None, ) + grads
 ```

-Let's see how much memory it can save us.
+Let's see how much memory it saves.

 We'll create a 40 layers neural networks with hidden state of 1024 neurons

 ```python
 def clones(module, N):